-The maximum number of divers is five for an instructor with a rating of BEES1, six for an instructor with a rating of BEES2 or MF2.
-If guests are Rescue Divers, dive masters, or instructors, they can “buddy up" and be added to a group of divers
+The maximum number of divers is five for an instructor with a rating of BEES1.
+If guests are Rescue Divers, dive masters, or instructors, they can “buddy up" and be added to a group of divers.

 There is no rain restriction on diving.
 Wind, however, can impact sea conditions and affect the Zodiac® transport craft.
 Paul Gauguin Cruises reserves the right to cancel a dive if the sea becomes too rough.

 In the Tuamotus, the current in underwater passes can be very strong, so the dive must take place in the first hour after the slack tide.

 Guests must be in good physical condition in order to SCUBA dive from the m/s Paul Gauguin, and they must possess a valid recent medical certificate less than a year old of no contraindication to SCUBA dive before signing up for a dive.
 Without this certificate, guests will not be able to dive.
 The doctor on board will not be able to issue this certificate.
 Divers of all experience levels must meet with one of our dive instructors and complete a liability disclaimer form.

 The marina team reserves the right to refuse permission to dive if the guest does not meet physical requirements.
 All doctors' certificates must be official with letterhead, stamps or registration numbers.